timusus/Shuttle/README.md

 #### Contributing:

 See the [Contributing](CONTRIBUTING.md) document.
 This is/will become a good resource if you're just wondering how the app works.

-#### Future:

-Here's a list of some of the things I'd like to work towards.

-- Smart playlists

-	The ability to pick certain criteria, and have Shuttle automatically populate a playlist to match would be great.
-Particularly 'songs in this genre, from year x to year y'.
-That type of thing.

-- Replay gain

-	There have been many requests for volume normalisation over the years.
-	Currently considering using a 3rd party Media Player such as [SuperPowered](http://superpowered.com/) (but it has limited filetype support)

-- Crossfade

-	My guess is this would be done by managing two MediaPlayer instances, and their volume.
-Needs to be implemented in such a way that Gapless still works properly for those who don't use crossfade.

-- Improved equalizer

-	The current EQ is based off of CyanogenMods EQ (which I believe is based off the native Android EQ).
-It's buggy, doesn't work for everyone, and doesn't sound that good on most devices.

-- Weaning off of the MediaStore

-	The MediaStore is the worst thing about Shuttle.
-It's buggy.
-Slow to update.
-It doesn't scan certain paths.
-Often it doesn't pickup song/album year information.
-It doesn't tidy up genres when they no longer exist.
-Worst of all, it makes the FileBrowser almost useless.
-Shuttle is coupled so tightly to the MediaStore that a song cannot be played unless it is present in the MediaStore.

-- UI Improvements

-	I'm currently in the midst of reworking the 'now playing' screen, which should make it look a bit better.
-I've also done some work on the artist detail screen, with the hopes of making albums expandable/collapsible.

-- Add support for pluggable media sources (including streaming sources)

-	This kind of ties in with the point above (and depends on it).
-It would be the greatest thing ever to have support for pluggable sources, so I could begin working on, for example, a DLNA plugin, Google Drive plugin, Spotify plugin, or just whatever.

-- Add tests

-	There are 0 tests in Shuttle.
-I would almost be ashamed except - well, I don't exactly how to write unit tests, and I don't know what to test.
-If someone could add a couple of tests to give me an idea of how it's done, I'll gladly start building upon them.

-- Cleaning up / modernising the codebase

-	I'd like to start using dependency injection, mostly just to get an understanding of how to use it.
-There's plenty more RX-ifying to be done as well.

 #### History: